23 Incredible Things to See and Do in Nepal

 8. Chill Out in Kathmandu’s Garden of Dreams

 Kaiser Shumsher Rana built Kathmandu’s Garden of Dreams or Garden of Six Seasons.
 Relax and take a breather in the neo-classical garden with pristine architecture.
-The entry fee costs Rs 400.
+The entry fee is Rs 400.

 9. Float Through the Sky, Hot Air Blooming